SonyCSLParis/good_old_gardening_manuals/README.md

 ![MOM_freq_verbs_sorted_tfidf](figs/MOM_freq_verbs_sorted_tfidf.png?raw=true "300 most significant words with the size of the word related its number of occurences in the corpus.
 The signifiance is [#occurences in the MOM corpus]/[#occurences in the Frantext corpus]")

-# Embedding
+# Semantic map

 We used a Word2Vec embedding built on the french wikipedia.
 The embeddings are projected on 2D using UMAP.

-To visualize the map:
+To visualize the map interactively:
 '''python
 python3 word2vec.py
 '''